JustinLove/ohol-map/notes.md

   - x counts for maplog data?
     - x should show time range instead of static time
   - should load during interactive search?
+    - x debounced
+    - map doesn't have any idea what we are doing, just has highlight list
   - interactive span changes
     - ui
     - map